 - Maintain secure records of all vendor communications

-Today’s compliance landscape requires more than just correct forms.
+Today’s compliance requirements go beyond just correct forms.
 Modern systems help you:

 - Screen vendors against government watchlists